Close

 The network therefore aims to:

-1. advocate for the importance of humanities research within public health,
+1. advocate for the importance of arts and humanities within public health research, education, and practice;

-2. identify and work to overcome the barriers that prevent humanities approaches, methods, concepts, and findings from being integrated into public health research and practice;
+2. identify and work to overcome the barriers that prevent the integration of arts and humanities approaches into public health;

-3. facilitate stronger connections between humanities researchers working on public health, and between humanities researchers and the wider public health community.
+3. facilitate stronger connections amongst arts and humanities professionals involved in public health, and between arts and humanities scholars and the wider public health community.

-We adopt a broad understanding of the humanities which includes (but is not limited to) area studies, history, human geography, languages and linguistics, law, literary studies, philosophy, theology, and scholarship on the visual and performing arts.
+We adopt a broad understanding of the humanities which includes (but is not limited to) history, human geography, languages and linguistics, law, literary studies, philosophy, and theology, as well as the visual and performing arts.
 We also understand public health in broad terms, to include any collective organised efforts to prevent illness and promote health at population level.
 Anyone interested in the intersection of humanities and public health is welcome to join the network, irrespective of professional or disciplinary background.

 You can find out about our events and activities, join our mailing list or get in touch via email: janet.weston@lshtm.ac.uk – we’d love to hear from you.